 Lesson fees are subject to annual review.
 Where Lesson fees are increased as a result of such a review, the Teacher shall endeavour to give the Student at least one months’ notice of such increase.
 The Student shall have the right to terminate this agreement immediately on written notice to the Teacher without liability to pay for any further Lessons from the date of the increase in the event that the applicable Lesson fees increase.

-Please be aware the Musicians Union (MU) recommended minimum hourly charge is £ 34.00, equating to £ 17.00 per half-hour lesson.
-My fees remain below this figure.
+Please be aware the Musicians Union (MU) recommended minimum hourly charge is £ 35.00, equating to £ 17.50 per half-hour lesson.
+My fees reflect these MU rates.

 Each invoice must be paid within one calendar month from the date of issue (or the date of the lesson).
 I reserve the right to claim statutory interest at 8 % above the Band of England base rate at the date the debt becomes overdue, in accordance with the Late Payment of Commercial Debts (interest) Act 1998.